+- Students can only enroll in programs offered at the time of their admission or readmission.

+- Admission or readmission to UAGM -

+Carolina Campus Florida Branch

-- Students can only enroll in programs offered at the time of their admission or readmission. - Admission or readmission to UAGM-Carolina Campus Branch Campuses will be valid for one semester of the academic year, beginning on the date it is granted. - 3.
-Students must fulfill the admission requirements by the dates established in the academic calendar.
-Applications that are accompanied by the required not documents or that do not meet the established requirements will be considered applications. provisional lf the documentation is not received within the semester for which the application is submitted, the Institution may invalidate the student's provisional admission and cancel his or her provisional application.
+Campuses will be valid for one semester

+of the academic year, beginning on the

+date it is granted.

+- 3. Students must fulfill the admission requirements by the dates established in the academic calendar.
+Applications that are not accompanied by the required documents or that do not meet the established requirements will be considered provisional applications.
+If the documentation is not received within the semester for which the application is submitted, the Institution may invalidate the student's provisional admission and cancel their provisional application.